ggouzi/solar-system/README.md

 * Zoom out until we see the whole milky way

 ## Licence
-This plugin is licensed under the GNU GPL v2.
+This project is licensed under the GNU GPL v2.
 See GPL.txt for details.

 ## Credits
 Earth Texture based on https://github.com/turban/webgl-earth